hassio-addons/addon-tasmoadmin/README.md

 comparison to installing any other Hass.io add-on.

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "SonWEB" add-on.
+1. Install the "TasmoAdmin" add-on.
-1. Start the "SonWEB" add-on.
+1. Start the "TasmoAdmin" add-on.
-1. Check the logs of the “SonWEB” add-on to see if everything went well.
+1. Check the logs of the “TasmoAdmin” add-on to see if everything went well.

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.